-- To impart apt and necessary information to students in order to save them from misconceptions and myths about sex-related topics
+- Imparts apt and necessary information to students in order to save them from misconceptions and myths about sex-related topics.

-- Creates awareness amongst students about the need for hygienic and safe sexual practices, sexually transmitted diseases.
-This helps students, specifically those in adolescence to lead a healthy, reproductive life
+- Creates awareness amongst students about the need for hygienic and safe sexual practices and sexually transmitted diseases.
+This helps students, specifically those in adolescence, to lead a healthy reproductive life.

 4. Do you think that reproductive health in our country has improved in the past 50 years?
 If yes, mention some such areas of improvement.

-- The decrease in the infant mortality rate can be attributed to the Massive child immunization programme
+- The decrease in the infant mortality rate can be attributed to the massive child immunisation programme.

-- Drastic decrease due to better post-natal care can be attributed to Maternal and infant mortality rate
+- Drastic decrease due to better post-natal care can be attributed to the maternal and infant mortality rate.

-- Decrease in the rate of sexually transmitted diseases and unwanted pregnancies due to use of contraceptives
+- Decrease in the rate of sexually transmitted diseases and unwanted pregnancies due to the use of contraceptives.

-5. What are the suggested reasons for population explosion?
+5. What are the suggested reasons for the population explosion?

-- Increase in the birth rate and the longevity
+- Increase in the birth rate and longevity.

 In the last 50 years, the death rate has decreased evidently.
-Decrease in the death rate and increase in the birth rate can be attributed to the various measures that have been adapted such as diseases-control, measures taken to create awareness and spreading knowledge of importance of reproductive health, measures taken to introduce sex-education topics at school level, better medical facilities, ensuring food supply and medical assistance during emergency times and so on.
+The decrease in the death rate and increase in the birth rate can be attributed to the various measures that have been adopted, such as diseases-control, measures taken to create awareness and spreading knowledge of the importance of reproductive health, measures taken to introduce sex-education topics at school level, better medical facilities, ensuring food supply and medical assistance during emergency times and so on.
 These reasons have also led to an increase in the longevity of people.

 6. Is the use of contraceptives justified?
 Give reasons.